immcantation/amulety/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `bcrembedder` for local development.
+Here's how to set up `bcrembed` for local development.

-1. Fork the `bcrembedder` repo on GitHub.
+1. Fork the `bcrembed` repo on GitHub.
 2. Clone your fork locally:

     ```